 What are mental patterns?

 Mental patterns are ways of processing life, beliefs about yourself and others, and behaviors and ways of looking at the world.
+In research, these patterns are called psycho-social factors.
 Some examples would be:

 - I need to meet your needs first is a way of processing life and prioritizing.